Top 10 A/B Testing Tools That Are Good for the Next 5 Years (Vetted by Features, Privacy, Maturity & Price)

 You see, pop-up blockers and things like this can stop client-side tools from working until the user agrees to it.
 The browser or device sees the cookie event and stops it from triggering and reporting back.

 (Users without blockers in place will hopefully see a GDPR consent form asking them if they agree to be tracked and share particular user data.
-Some sites, however, will track as standard and ask them to opt-out instead).
+Some sites, however, will track as standard and ask them to opt out instead).

 The thing is, server-side tools are not stopped by any of this.
 They don’t rely on the web browser cookies to send information as it’s tracking all your site events and sending them to your server instead.
-This means that server-side tools can still track events and user ids, then feed that information into the testing platform, 3rd party analytics, or ad platforms.
+This means that server-side tools can still track events and user IDs, and then feed that information into the testing platform, 3rd party analytics, or ad platforms.

 You could in theory track away to your heart’s content and never tell anyone.
 (While risking a potential lawsuit if they get access to your server data.)